 The process to adopt a child through a domestic, private adoption can vary greatly state by state.
 Though often not as complex as the intercountry adoption process, there are still steps to complete after the home study is finished.

 A wonderful first step after your home study is complete is to create a profile on Adoption.com Parent Profiles.
 This profile features your family through narratives, photos, and videos for birth parents to view.
 A profile can help you stand out to expectant parents.
 If you’re working with an adoption service provider, they may share your profile through a photo book with the expectant mothers they’re working with.
 After you have been selected, she will likely want to meet with you in a neutral location (like your agency) with your social worker present.
-At that meeting, mutual decisions are often made regarding future contact prior to birth.
+At that meeting, mutual decisions are often made regarding future contact before birth.

 Once the baby is born and the birth mother signs a permanent entrustment or relinquishment, the baby is discharged from the hospital to the care of the adoption service provider or social worker.
 They then place the child with the adoptive parents with the birth parents’ consent.
 The child lives with the adoptive parents while the legal process is finalized and supervisory visits are made by the adoption agency.
-After the supervision period, the adoptive family proceeds with finalization of the adoption.
+After the supervision period, the adoptive family proceeds with the finalization of the adoption.
 Once the adoption is finalized, a revised birth certificate listing the adoptive parents’ names is established in the state’s vital records to complete the adoption process.

 After the completion of a home study and background check, the prospective adoptive parents may need to fulfill all state requirements for foster parents.
 A child will then be placed in their home with the intent that she or he will be adopted.
 The time it takes to legally finalize an adoption varies, based on each child and the laws in the state in which you are adopting.
-The article Newbie Foster Care Question: How Long Does it Take to Adopt a Child I’m Fostering? has more information regarding the timelines and procedures regarding adoptions from foster care.

 Although the journey can seem long and stressful with many unknowns and unforeseen pivots along the way, it is a path that will change you forever.
 Building your family through adoption is a life-changing experience.
-Take each day as it comes and use the various resources available through support groups, Adoption.com, and your social worker to find peace in the waiting process.
+Take each day as it comes and uses the various resources available through support groups, Adoption.com, and your social worker to find peace in the waiting process.